Low-rank Orthogonal Subspace Intervention for Generalizable Face Forgery Detection: Related Work

 With the advent of large language models (LLMs), pre-trained visual foundation models (e.g., CLIP \cite{clip}) on massive data have demonstrated strong generalization across downstream tasks.
 Recent research has explored adapting CLIP for face forgery detection.
 UDD \cite{udd} designed a shuffle branch and a mix branch to break position and content biases of the CLIP.
 GM-DF \cite{GMDF} proposes a domain-aware hybrid expert modelling approach within a meta-learning framework, achieving generalized multi-scenario detection.
+FCG \cite{fcg} has thoroughly explored spatial and temporal clues in deepfake videos.
+MFCLIP \cite{mfclip} employs textual prompts to guide the learning of forgery traces.
+FFD-STA \cite{FFD-STA} proposed an innovative video-level blending approach to extract spatial and temporal features.
 RepDFD \cite{gaints} injects perturbations into input images to reprogram pre-trained VLM models.
 Forensic-Adapter \cite{FA} introduces an adapter specifically to learn blending boundaries, achieving excellent generalization through interaction between CLIP and the adapter.
 Effort \cite{orthogonal} employs Singular Value Decomposition (SVD) to decouple the feature space of attention, preserving pre-trained knowledge while learning forgery patterns.
+These methods explore various ways to adjust CLIP for face forgery detection and achieve good results.